 There are far more diverse examples of leadership styles for men than there are for women of color.
 As a result, impostor syndrome can be reinforced by women of color, who generally don’t have mentors or similar industry leaders for reference.

 A workplace culture with severe repercussions for failure is likely to encourage perfectionism, workaholism and impostor syndrome among its employees.
 Take a step back and ask yourself if your company sees failure as a dead end or a learning opportunity.
 It’s vital to send out a clear message to your employees that mistakes happen and they don’t have to be a source of shame.

 Encourage your executives, when appropriate, to share their experiences with failure and with self-doubt.
-Set the tone straight from the top that it’s OK to make mistakes and that being a leader is about managing self-doubt rather than feeling confident all the time.
+Set the tone straight from the top that it’s OK to make mistakes and that being a leader is about managing self-doubt rather than constantly feeling confident.

-By coaching your managers, building relationships that make employees feel safe to open up, and creating a workplace culture that learns from failure, you’ll involve everyone at your company in stopping impostor syndrome in its tracks.
-This will help your employees do their best and ensure that your organization is a positive and productive place to work.
+By coaching your managers, building relationships that make employees feel safe to open up and creating a workplace culture that learns from failure, you’ll involve everyone at your company in stopping impostor syndrome.
+In addition, deepening the relationship will help your employees do their best and ensure that your organization is a positive and productive workplace.

 Regarding women and people of color, recognizing impostor syndrome without acknowledging workplace racism and bias can be a form of gaslighting.